-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness prepared to pursue a career or attend a college.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness CTE pathway.
+They were also below the state average of 44.5% completing A-G courses and below 11.1% in the A-G + CTE pathway completion rate.
+Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
+In 2024, graduates completing A-G was 2.3% and CTE pathway completion was 2.4%.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-Scope: Schoolwide valuable coursework.
+Scope: Schoolwide When our students enroll, they soon start to engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
+We take into consideration local employment opportunities and student interests to help guide students into valuable coursework.
 Support personnel, staff, partnerships, and materials are essential to tailor and implement the curriculum for students.
 We have witnessed our students be successful in these programs.
 We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+We will also consider input from the parents, students, and teachers.
 2.2 Action: Professional development addressing English Learners, low-income, and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
-Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness.
 Recognizing the importance of these findings, our collaborative team of administrators and CSI/DA members conducted a comprehensive needs assessment utilizing school data.
 Going forward, we are dedicated to functioning as a Professional Learning Community to strengthen our monitoring of student readiness for the CAASPP exams.
 We acknowledge the difficulties posed by this assessment, particularly for students below grade level, and recognize the crucial role of preparation in their readiness.
 Key to our approach is a continued emphasis on professional development for our staff.
 We firmly believe that highly effective educators play a vital role in enhancing student performance.
-In response to teacher input, we are committed to sustaining this action in the upcoming three-year cycle while making necessary adjustments to improve its effectiveness.
-Looking ahead, our objectives include clarifying reengagement expectations, establishing a common language to support We will closely monitor progress on The CAASPP results, especially for English learners, LTEL, low- income, foster youth, and students with disabilities.
+In response to teacher input, we are We will closely monitor progress on The CAASPP results, especially for English learners, LTEL, lowincome, foster youth, and students with disabilities.
 We expect that these actions will have a positive impact on students with CAASPP scores.
 We will also consider input from the parents, students and teachers.